aaronzq/SLIM/README.md

 1. Run the GUI software __SLF_ReconGUI.m__ in Matlab.
 <img src='./assets/gui_screenshot.png' align="right" width=400>

 2. Click the button __Load configs__ to load preset parameters for example data.
 These presets are json files in folders under `/examples`.
-The name of folders labels the sample type.
-For example, choose `/examples/config_beads.json` to reconstruct beads data.
+The name of folder labels the sample type.
+For example, choose `/examples/beads/config_beads.json` to reconstruct beads data.
 3. Click the button __Reconstruct__ to start reconstruction.
 The progress will be printed in command window.
 The results are saved in a new folder named `/Recon_RL` under the same directory of raw data.

 ## Code